Abraham Lincoln departs Malaysia

-241127-N-NH911-1048 PORT KLANG (Nov.
-27, 2024) Machinist’s Mate Fireman Jordan Moore, right, from Willingboro, N.J., and Aviation Ordnanceman Airman Trevor Adkins, from Oklahoma City, shift colors aboard the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72).
-Abraham Lincoln, flagship of Carrier Strike Group Three, is currently moored pierside in Port Klang, Malaysia for a scheduled port visit.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Daniel Kimmelman)
+241127-N-BE753-1092 PORT KLANG, MALAYSIA (Nov.
+27, 2024) Boatswain’s Mate Seaman John Corpus, from Apopka, Fla., heaves around line on the fantail of the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN72).
+Abraham Lincoln, flagship of Carrier Strike Group Three, is currently moored pier side in Port Klang, Malaysia for a scheduled port visit.
+(U.S. Navy photo by Mass Communication Specialist Seaman Glory Anderson)

 |Date Taken: